 Kosher Restaurants In Las Vegas

 In our opinion, there’s a real lack of dedicated kosher restaurants near the Las Vegas strip.
-In fact, the nearest, and in fact our favorite, Simon & Joes is situated around 2 miles away on W Tropicana Ave.
+The nearest is Simon & Joes is situated around 2 miles away on W Tropicana Ave.

 As the Las Vegas strip is constantly changing and adapting we’d love to know if you recommend any Kosher restaurants in Las Vegas, preferably that are within walking distance to the strip.